 All recordings, both broadcast and non-broadcast, are the property of the BBC (unless contractual arrangements indicate otherwise).

-BBC I&A are required to keep all transmitted programmes for a minimum of five years for research and re-use value and for critical business reasons such as legal traceability and ensuring the correct version of a programme is transmitted.
+BBC Archive are required to keep all transmitted programmes for a minimum of five years for research and re-use value and for critical business reasons such as legal traceability and ensuring the correct version of a programme is transmitted.

 BBC Nations and Regions programming may be logged and stored locally but recorded in the central database.